yashzord/Data_Crawlers_Local/README.md

 9. Run the Cold Start Script
   - python cold_start_board.py
+  -
 10. Run the Crawler
   - python chan_crawler.py

+11. python youtube_crawler.py

+12. python reddit_crawler.py

-11. Still Have to work on what to collect exactly and optimize the code, this is just a start.
+13. Still Have to work on what to collect exactly and optimize the code, this is just a start.
 Have to work on reddit and youtube as well.
-Hvae to make sure we collect data in real time.
+Hvae to make sure we collect data in real-time.